In Civil Services (Preliminary) Examination, Objective Type, Multiple Choice Questions are asked.

 In the evolving environment, as a recruitment agency UPSC has adopted a sustainable approach to handle ever-increasing number of aspirants thus has imposed trust in aptitude based timed test so that their performance can be evaluated speedily with help of technology.

-To select a few thousand successful candidates out of approx. 9-10 lakh applicants, this Preliminary examination can be viewed as elimination process.
+To select a few thousand successful candidates out of lakhs of applicants, this Preliminary examination can be viewed as elimination process.

 Objective type papers, based on Multiple Choice Questions (MCQs), are prepared scientifically.